ballet white benjamin moore ballet white benjamin moore

 2. Metals

-Matte black fixtures create a compelling contrast that emphasizes Ballet White’s brightness while providing contemporary emphasis.
+Matte black fixtures create a bold contrast that highlights Ballet White’s brightness.
+This combination feels fresh and contemporary.

 3. Decor